WHEN ANIMALS SUFFER NEGLECT

 – consistent rules

-she/he is denied these fundamental needs for a healthy emotional and physical state.
+When a dog lives in a cage in a shelter, she/he is denied these fundamental needs for a healthy emotional and physical state.

 Dogs living like this will often get very depressed, can become aggressive towards people and other dogs, are much more likely to get sick and are basically lifelong prisoners in solitary confinement.

 However, it doesn’t have to be that way and through Every Dog Matters, WPX wants to contribute to the worldwide movement towards no-cage shelters where most of the above dog needs are met.